Event Date & TimeClick the calendar icon to add events

 * You must be logged in to purchase event tickets.

-This series consists of eight (8) full day sessions held on site at the Rady Faculty of Health Sciences.
+This series consists of eight (8) full day sessions held online.
 The sessions are targeted toward urban family physicians, Royal College fellows, and other primary care health providers.
 Fridays at the University offers approximately 44 hours of high value, impactful lectures and skills workshops throughout the academic year.
 Note: the skills workshops are not included in the annual fee.

 Annual Registrants may attend any/all of the eight sessions below and in doing so, earn up to 36 credits.

 If you do not wish to register as an annual registrant, a single session ticket is available for each session date.
 To register singly, please look for the individual sessions listed chronologically.

 Please refer to our Annual Brochure for a complete list of all upcoming CPD events for 2020-2021.

 Topics may be subject to change.

 NOTE: Refunds less a $35 administration fee will be given if requested 14 days or more prior to each session date.